JonathanGrant92/HelloGit/README.md

 My long-term goal is a bachelors of science in mathematics.
 Along the way, I plan to learn as much about programming as I can, because math and programming are complementary.

 Currently, I'm learning how to code with freecodecamp.org!
-I am currently working through the the certifications using codepen.io.
+I am working through the the certifications using codepen.io and practicing with hackerrank.com.

 *Remember to CTRL+click to open links in a new tab.*